Letter of 34: Reception

 The letter caused a reaction in the West.
 The Times published a letter criticizing the authorities of the Polish People's Republic, signed by 21 British writers and artists, including Arthur Koestler and Alan Bullock.
 In addition, 15 Italian intellectuals including Alberto Moravia and 13 Harvard professors defended the signatories.

-The letter caused a harassment and repression of its signatories and Tygodnik Powszechny by the authorities.
-Melchior Wańkowicz, was the most severely repressed - he was arrested and was accused of preparing and forwarding a text containing "false information slandering People's Poland".
-The writer was convicted and sentenced to serving an absolute prison sentence.
-Communist authorities, wanting to avoid discredit, did not allow the execution of the sentence (first, in fact, later the execution of the ruling was formally suspended).
+The letter caused the harassment and repression of its signatories and Tygodnik Powszechny by the authorities.
+Wańkowicz, was the most severely repressed, being arrested and accused of preparing and forwarding a text containing "false information slandering People's Poland".
+The writer was convicted and sentenced to three years in prison.
+However, the Communist authorities, wanting to avoid criticism, did not carry out the sentence, initially de facto, and later the ruling was formally suspended.

-From 34 signatories of the Letter Konrad Górski withdrew his signature, after which he wrote a letter to Prime Minister Cyrankiewicz, in which he blamed Jerzy Turowicz on drawing him into the matter.
+From 34 signatories of the Letter Konrad Górski withdrew his signature, after which he wrote a letter to Prime Minister Cyrankiewicz, in which he blamed Turowicz for drawing him into the matter.
 This letter was read by Zenon Kliszko at a meeting of the Writers' Union.

-Ten of the signatories of Letter 34 then signed another letter addressed to The Times, stating that Letter 34 was to be internal and discrediting Radio Free Europe.
+Ten of the signatories of Letter 34 then signed another letter addressed to The Times, stating that Letter 34 was to be internal and they criticized Radio Free Europe.
 The letter was signed by: Aleksander Gieysztor, Konrad Górski, Leopold Infeld, Julian Krzyżanowski, Kazimierz Kumaniecki, Edward Lipiński, Wacław Sierpiński, Jan Szczepański, Władysław Tatarkiewicz and Kazimierz Wyka.

-Despite this, Polish intellectuals were supported by intellectuals from other countries and the letters of support were published in the Italian "Il Mondo" and the French "Le Figaro Littéraire".
+Despite this, Polish intellectuals were supported by intellectuals from other countries and letters of support were published in the Italian Il Mondo and the French Le Figaro Littéraire.
 13 Harvard professors signed a letter to the ambassador of the Polish People's Republic, and Berkeley professors did the same.